calicokatsu/calicokatsu/README.md

 - Small, Private Projects in Python

 # 📩How to reach me:
-You can contact me on Discord via Katsu#0001.
+You can contact me on Discord via @calicokatsu.
 You may also contact me via [Katsu on Twitter](https://twitter.com/calicokatzzzu)

 # 📊 My GitHub Stats